 The program will be divided into the following components:

-- 8 week Mindfulness Based Symptom Management (MBSM) Training: This part of the training entails introducing the therapist to mindfulness.
-The 8 week program is based on the MBSM training program at the Ottawa Mindfulness Clinic, Canada.
+- 5 Day Intensive Mindfulness Based Symptom Management (MBSM) Training: This part of the training entails introducing the therapist to mindfulness.
+The 5 Day Intensive MBSM training program is based on the one offered at the Ottawa Mindfulness Clinic, Canada.
 The program will take participants through the different practices of mindfulness as practiced in several mindfulness based intervention programs.
 The program is the base on which the psychotherapy component is built.
-To read more about the 8 week program go here.
+To read more about the program go here.

 - Weekend Retreat Based Practice: This retreat is day-long and will begin at 11:00am and end at 5:00pm and will be led after the fourth week of class.

 - Upon completion of the above two components: